hydro-informatics/hydro-informatics.github.io/numerics/pre-qgis-tm.md

 (tm-qgis-prepro)=
 ## QGIS

+### Create a New Project
 Launch QGIS and {ref}`create a new QGIS project <qgis-project>` to get started with this tutorial.
 As featured in the {ref}`qgis-tutorial`, set up a coordinate reference system (CRS) for the project.
 This example uses data of a river in Bavaria (UTM zone 33N), which requires the following CRS:

 * In the QGIS top menu go to **Project** > **Properties**.
 * Activate the **CRS** tab.